xillio/aspects.dev-public/packages/frontend/src/content/docs.md

 ### Vector Stream

 Vectors are streamed together, with a single header for multiple vectors.
-Each vector includes an ID and a number of dimensions.
+Each vector is composed of an ID and a number of dimensions.
 The byte size of each component is defined by the header.

 ```text